klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 The OpenACC standard is currently controlled by the OpenACC Organization, and though it does count other companies that develop GPUs among its members, it still seems rather dominated by NVIDIA which may explain why other companies are somewhat hesitant to pick up the standard.
-The standard is at the time of writing of this section at version 3.3, released in November 2022.
+The standard is at the time of writing of this section at version 3.4, released in June 2025.
-Until then it was updated almost annually, but development stagnated after version 3.3.
+Until 2022 (when 3.3 was released in November), the standard was updated almost annually, but (fortunately) the release cadence slowed down considerably after that as neither compilers nor users could keep up with the rapid evolution.

 OpenACC is well supported on NVIDIA hardware through the NVIDIA HPC compilers (which is the new name of the PGI compilers adopted after the integration of PGI in NVIDIA).
 GCC offers some